 1. Stay calm, be patient

-2. Breastfeed him for succor
+2. Breastfeed for relief

 3. Teach your baby basic yet useful communication